Yann39/self-hosted/README.md

 It should propose IP allocation of `10.10.1.2/32` for first client, then `10.10.1.3/32`, and so on as we set server interface address to `10.10.1.1/24`.

-By default, allowed IPs is set to `0.0.0.0/0`, which will block untunneled traffic (block all traffic from taking a route that isn't the tunnel).
+By default, **Allowed IPs** is set to `0.0.0.0/0`, which represents all IPv4 addresses (full tunneling).
+Allowed IPs is used to tell the server the IP addresses to which it will allow clients to connect.
+This should be set to all the addresses you want to have access inside the tunnel.

-Change it to `0.0.0.0/1, 128.0.0.0/1` to reroute all traffic to the WireGuard tunnel.
+I had to change it to `0.0.0.0/1, 128.0.0.0/1` to actually reroute all traffic to the WireGuard tunnel.
 Using `/1` instead of `/0` ensure that it takes precedence over the default `/0` route.

+Keeping `0.0.0.0/0` caused problems in my case (internet not working / local server not reachable).
+I'm not sure I can explain why, I prefer not to say anything that might mislead you, but I guess it is related to Docker networking.

+Note that you could also use `172.17.0.1/32, 128.0.0.0/1`, where the first IP matches the Docker subnet and the second matches your LAN subnet.

+Adding the LAN subnet is necessary if you  want to be able to reach the Banana Pi locally through SSH while connected to VPN.

+On clients that don't need local network access (i.e. on mobile), no need to include `128.0.0.0/1`.

 Finally, to configure a VPN client :